kubernetes/enhancements/keps/sig-scheduling/20200114-multi-scheduling-profiles.md

 Pods can choose to be scheduled under a particular configuration by setting the scheduler name associated to it in its pod spec.
-They will continue to be scheduled under the default configuration if they don't specify a scheduler name.
+They will continue to be scheduled under the default configuration if they don't specify a scheduler name (i.e. `.spec.schedulerName`).
 The scheduler will continue to schedule one pod at a time.

 ## Motivation

-Clusters run a variety of workloads, which can be *broadly* classified as services and batch jobs.
+Clusters run a variety of workloads, which can be *broadly* classified as services (long-running) and batch jobs (run-to-completion).
 Some users may choose to run only one class of workloads in a cluster, so they can provide a reasonable configuration that suits their scheduling needs.

 However, users may choose to run more heterogeneous workloads in a single cluster.
 Or they could have a set of fixed nodes and a set that auto-scales,